jpalacios90-cmd/RPS---N.E.T/README.md

 # Here is a list of what to enter(detailed):
 1. Your name
-   1a.
+   a.
 Confirmation of if it's your name (y,n)
 2. Enter the number of games you want to play.
 3. You have these choices to enter:
    a.
 1) Rock
    b.
 2) Paper
    c.
 3) Scissors
    d.
 Any other number besides 1, 2, or 3 will be invalid.
 4. Enter any of the choices above.
    a.
 The program enters a random choice.
 5. Repeat step 3 until you've reach the number of games you entered in step 2.